 Different kinds of HR data

-There are several kinds of data covered by HR records.
+Public guidance describes several kinds of data that may be covered by HR records.

 - hours worked by employees;